Why You Should Spend Some Time Abroad During Your PhD If You Can

 You might think that doing a research stay abroad requires money, time, and energy, and that you don’t have at least the first two.
-Well, you might be right.
-But the financial part is not the trickiest one – see my upcoming article for some tips and research organizations that might be able to fund you doing your research stay.
+Well, I get that (and being able to go abroad for a research stay definitely has its own sets of problems in terms of balancing family and career, health, etc.).
+But the financial part may not be the trickiest one (there are a lot of programs).
 As far as the time factor is concerned, organizing a five-month research stay is extremely time-consuming.
-Since I’m still at the very beginning of my stay, I won’t tell you how much I have already learnt.
-Rather, I want to share some of the reasons that make a research stay abroad extremely valuable – even before you’re away.
-And all that, independently from the sources you might have to collect somewhere else (libraries, archives, interviews, etc.).
+Since I’m still at the very beginning of my stay, I won’t tell you how much I have already learned.
+Rather, I want to share some reasons that make a research stay abroad extremely valuable – even before you’re away.
+And all that, independently of the sources you might have to collect somewhere else (libraries, archives, interviews, etc.).

 The application processes have forced me to regularly update my CV, to translate my research project in different languages, and finally to reconceptualize my research questions.
 You always have to tailor your research proposal for the specific institution you’re applying for – and while this can be exhausting, this is exactly what has been very helpful.
 It’s not the same to present your project in 5, 10, or 15 pages.
 It is not the same to apply for a 2-month or a 5-month research stay.
 And it is not the same to do it in French, English, or German.